 Hi [client’s name],

-I’d also like to remind you that as per our written agreement, a late fee can be applied to the invoices that are past [x] number of days overdue.
+I’d also like to remind you that as per our written agreement, a late fee can be applied to invoices that are past [x] number of days overdue.

-My payment information: [you bank details]
+My payment information: [your bank details]

 Best,